Matherunner/tastools/doc/health.rst

 Box item duplication
 --------------------

-Box item duplication is a recently discovered trick useful for duplicating items dropped by crates.
-To perform this trick, we simply fire shotgun simultaneously at two adjacent crates, one of which is explosive and the other will spawn the desired item upon destruction.
+Box item duplication is a trick useful for duplicating items dropped by crates.
+To perform this trick, we simply fire a shotgun simultaneously at two adjacent crates, one of which is explosive and the other will spawn the desired item upon destruction.
 Consequently, the desired item will be duplicated.
-The intuition for why this trick works seems
-straightforward: the crate in question breaks twice due to simultaneous damage inflicted by the adjacent explosive crate and the shotgun fire.
-Such explanation implies that any type of simultaneous damage inflicted in the same frame can trigger the glitch.
+It seems straightforward to understand how this trick works: the crate in question breaks twice due to damages inflicted simultanously by the explosive crate and the shotgun pellets.
+Such explanation implies that any type of simultaneous damages inflicted in the same frame can trigger the glitch.
 Unfortunately, this is false.
 For instance, if we shoot the crate while a hand grenade explodes in the same frame, the box items will not be duplicated.

 Building blocks
 ~~~~~~~~~~~~~~~